The Emperor's Babe cover art

 Brought to you by Penguin.

 Londinium, AD 211.
 Zuleika is a modern girl living in an ancient world.
-She's a back-alley firecracker, a scruffy Nubian babe with tangled hair and bare feet - and she's just been married off to a fat old Roman.
+She's a back-alley firecracker, a scruffy Nubian babe with tangled hair and bare feet - and she's just been married off a fat old Roman.
 Life as a teenage bride is no joke but Zeeks is a born survivor.
 She knows this city like the back of her hand: its slave girls and drag queens, its shining villas and rotting slums.
 She knows how to get by.
-Until one day she catches the eye of the most powerful man on earth, the Roman Emperor, and her trouble really starts....
+Until one day she catches the eye of the most powerful man on earth, the Roman Emperor, and her trouble really starts...

 Silver-tongued and merry-eyed, this is a story in song and verse, a joyful mash-up of today and yesterday.
 Kaleidoscoping distant past and vivid present, The Emperor's Babe asks what it means to be a woman and to survive in this thrilling, brutal, breathless world.